mithi/fusion-ekf/README.md

 $brew install cmake
 ```

-- check if you've have the correct version or higher
+- Check if you have the correct version or higher
 ```
 $gcc-6 --version
 $make --version